Today’s Challenges Call for a New Approach

 These 13 components didn’t arrive in a flash of insights or from a scientific study, but rather from our own evolutionary growth and work over the past 17 years.
 An intention to have an impact on how organizations transform set in motion a series of life-changing events and experiences that revealed how to be a more forward-thinking and conscious participant in the unfolding of my own life and work.
 My life became my vehicle for learning.

 What’s most significant about these changes and experiences is that they helped me connect and work with people in a new way.
 I found myself having more expansive conversations that helped propel changes and transformations that would occur naturally and almost effortlessly.
 Consequently, unexpected new insights, questions, and wisdom emerged in my work and conversations.

 Many leaders (and readers) of our work have noted that our interview collections have created a platform for new insights and wisdom.
 Our conversations became a vehicle for discovering new and better solutions with others by creating a space for something new to emerge.
 By becoming more forward thinking and learning how to live and interact in new ways, people become more active and co-creative participants in the unfolding of their work and life.

 Be a Forward Thinking Leader and Workplace of Tomorrow — Today

-At Forward Thinking Pro, we are building spaces for forward thinking leaders and helping businesses be the workplace of the future — today.
+At Forward Thinking Workplaces, we are building spaces for forward thinking leaders and helping businesses be the workplace of the future — today.
 Learn more about how we can help at billfox.co.